eschava/psmqtt/doc/usage.md

     platform: sensor
 ```

-Please note that **PSMQTT** will error-out if the `ha_discovery` section is populated for a multi-result
+Please note that **PSMQTT** will error-out if the `ha_discovery` section is populated for a multi-valued
 task.

 Consider that the `ha_discovery.name` will be the human-friendly name of the HA entity;
 `ha_discovery.platform` can be either `sensor` or `binary_sensor`.
-Most of psmqtt tasks produce `sensor`s but there are a few exceptions, e.g. the `power_plugged` field of
+Most of PSMQTT tasks produce `sensor`s but there are a few exceptions, e.g. the `power_plugged` field of
 the `sensors_battery` task (which is either "true" or "false") or the `smart_status` field of the `smart` task
 (which is either "PASS" or "FAIL").